Published November 13, 2014

-Three more UB faculty members have been appointed SUNY Distinguished Professors, the highest faculty rank in the SUNY system.
+Three UB faculty members were appointed SUNY Distinguished Professors, the highest faculty rank in the SUNY system, at the SUNY Board of Trustees’ meeting on Nov.
+6.

-Named Distinguished Professors in recognition of their national or international prominence in their fields were Margarita L. Dubocovich, professor and chair of the Department of Pharmacology and Toxicology, School of Medicine and Biomedical Sciences; Jerold C. Frakes, professor in the Department of English, College of Arts and Sciences; and Aidong Zhang, UB Distinguished Professor and chair of the Department of Computer Science and Engineering, School of Engineering and Applied Sciences.
+Named Distinguished Professors in recognition of their national or international prominence in their fields were Michael Constantinou, professor in the Department of Civil, Structural and Environmental Engineering, and Gene D. Morse, professor in the Department of Pharmacy Practice, School of Pharmacy and Pharmaceutical Sciences.